Packers QB Jordan Love is regressing into his worst-case scenario

 Jordan Love has 11 games to keep his starting job.
 If there was anything we learned about the NFL on Sunday, it was that reality.

-The recap is important, because it has been a microcosm of Love in a three-game losing streak that is starting to look like he may be precisely the middling player that he’s showcasing.
-Which, if we’re being honest here, is likely why the Packers hedged their bets in the offseason and awarded him an extension through 2024 that pays him like a backup next season.
+The recap is important because it has been a microcosm of Love in a three-game losing streak that is starting to look like he may be precisely the middling player he’s showcasing.
+And if we’re being honest here, that's likely why the Packers hedged their bets in the offseason and awarded him an extension through 2024 that pays him like a backup next season.
 In their worst-case scenario, this is the Love they thought they might be investing in.
-The same one that they looked at for three years as a backup and weren’t quite sure what they had.
-The same one that they looked at this offseason and didn’t know what they had.
-And the same one that they’re looking at now, and likely starting to understand what they have.
+The same one they looked at for three years as a backup and weren’t quite sure what they had.
+The same one they looked at this offseason and didn’t know what they had.
+And the same one they’re looking at now, and likely starting to understand what they have.

-Let’s just frame all of that economically.
-If the Packers didn’t know what Love was after three years as a backup … and didn’t know what he was after this offseason … and if they don’t know what he is 11 games from now…then the know exactly what he isn’t.
+Let’s frame all of that economically.
+If the Packers didn’t know what Love was after three years as a backup … and didn’t know what he was after this offseason … and if they don’t know what he is 11 games from now … then they know exactly what he isn’t.

 A long-term starter.